-Kia Soul EV electric motor, drive & performance
+Kia Soul EV review: performance, motor & drive

 Kia Soul EV electric motor, 0-62mph and acceleration

-The Soul EV isn’t a car you’d naturally expect to feel almost hot-hatchback fast, but with the instant, seamless delivery of electric power and 201bhp to play with, it really will surprise much sportier cars away from the line.
-More importantly, it’s very easy to judge and modulate the build-up of power thanks to decent control and pedal weights, and the Soul EV generally feels stable and easy to drive.
+The Soul EV isn’t a car you’d naturally expect to feel almost hot-hatchback fast, but with the instant, seamless delivery of electric power and up to 201bhp to play with, it really will surprise much sportier cars away from the line.
+More importantly, it’s very easy to judge and modulate the build-up of power thanks to decent control and pedal weights, making the Soul EV feel stable and easy to drive.

 There are four driving modes to choose from.
 Normal and Sport have noticeably sharper throttle response and also automatically reduce the regenerative braking force, while Eco is a happy medium with softer settings and slightly extended driving range, but still with a sprightly feel to it.

 Eco+ is for full-on hyper-efficiency, with no air-conditioning and greatly neutered power; it’s not much fun, but it's worth having if you do want (or need) to prioritise range above all else.
 The regenerative braking system has three levels of aggression, as well as an ‘automatic’ setting that uses the car’s radar to automatically maintain distance from the vehicle in front when you come off the throttle, which allows the system to harvest energy rather than using the brake pedal.

 It’s worth mentioning that the Kia’s standard adaptive cruise control and lane-keeping assistance are some of the most effective systems on the market; they function together to offer a semi-autonomous driving mode that works well on multi-lane roads.